Featured image: SIMAGIC GT NEO

 GT NEO – SIMAGIC

-The Simagic GT NEO is Simagic’s latest sim racing wheel, which launched in mid-2024.
+The Simagic GT NEO is Simagic’s latest sim racing wheel, which launched in early 2024.
 Stock levels have been understandably unpredictable due to the immense popularity of the device.
 I fitted mine to my Simucube 2 Pro with the Maglink adapter, making it not dissimilar (and very comparable!) to a Cube Controls wheel.

 The GT NEO includes 2 thumb rotary encoders, 2 seven-directional switches, 4 12-bit absolute value encoders, 10 customizable RGB buttons, and 4 Hall Effect paddle modules.
 It is PC compatible and works with 3rd party wheelbases, although a Mag Con cable (USB connection) is required, and you’ll need to choose a compatible 70mm PCD QR hub.